Discover the timeless village of Clovelly, where the steep, cobbled street tumbles down past gleaming white cottages to the tiny, deep-blue harbour.

 Portmeirion, the picturesque village created by the architect, Clough Williams Ellis, who had been inspired by Clovelly when he designed the village.
 The cottages with archway in the centre of the photo below is very similar to Clovelly’s Temple Bar.

 The Lime Kiln produced lime for various uses between the 14th and 19th Centuries.
 Transporting lime was difficult during the pre-industrial era.
-Consequently it was distributed by sea, hence manufacturing was at small ports along this coast.
+So it was shipped from Wales, to small ports along this coast.

-Burning lime has been an industry to Clovelly since the 14th century.
+Burning lime has been an industry at Clovelly since the 14th century.
 Limestone burning became an important part of North Devon’s economy during the 18th and 19th centuries.

 It has many uses as an element in the making of agricultural fertilizer, also as a stabilizer in mud renders, floors, mortar and whitewash.

-Limestone and culm, shipped from South Wales to Clovelly harbour, were carried up the donkeys to the lime kiln.
+Limestone and a coal, called culm, was shipped from South Wales to Clovelly harbour.
+Then it was carried up from the beach by donkeys to the lime kiln.
 The kiln was used for quicklime production, which is a by product of limestone.

 Typically gangs took a day to load, three days to fire, two days to cool and a day to unload.
 Once burnt through and cooled, they raked it out from the base of the kiln through the draw hole.
-Adding further layers of limestone and coal to the top started the process all over again.
+Then adding further layers of limestone and coal to the top to start the process all over again.

 The working gangs, as you could imagine, found it an extremely exhausting and unpleasant job.
 Breathing dangerous noxious fumes left them choking and emerging with streaming red-eyes.
 They had no safety controls or protection and sadly many men died young as a result.

-There is a second kiln at Mouthmill that, regrettably, is in disrepair.
-However the village lime kiln is used these days with a store beneath.
-We have fitted safety railings around the top of the kiln, which is used for stalls, exhibitions, and children’s arts and crafts at our annual events.
+As a result, the village lime kiln is used these days with a store beneath.
+We have fitted safety railings around the top of the kiln, so it can be used for stalls, exhibitions, and children’s arts and crafts at our annual events.